ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 {{connection-props}} can be used to fine-tune the eventually established connection.
 These Connection Properties can also be used to monitor and fine-tune established connections.
-The behavior of the selected protocol stack(s) when sending Messages is controlled by Message Context Properties
+The behavior of the selected protocol stack(s) when sending Messages is controlled by Message Properties
 {{message-props}}.

-Collectively, Selection, Connection, and Message Context Properties can be referred to as Transport Properties.
+Collectively, Selection, Connection, and Message Properties can be referred to as Transport Properties.
 All Transport Properties, regardless of the phase in which they are used, are organized within a single namespace.
 This enables setting them as defaults in earlier stages and querying them in later